sid88in/serverless-appsync-plugin/doc/custom-domain.md

 This plugin does not provide any way to generate or manage your domain certificate.
 This is usually a set-and-forget kind of operation.
 You still need to provide its ARN and it must be a valid certificate for the provided domain name.

-## Route 53 configuration
+## Route53 configuration

-When `true`, This plugin will try to create a Route53 CNAME entry in the Hosted Zone corresponding to the domain.
-This plugin will do its best to fint the best Hosted Zone that matches the domain name.
+When `true`, this plugin will try to create a Route53 CNAME entry in the Hosted Zone corresponding to the domain.
+This plugin will do its best to find the best Hosted Zone that matches the domain name.

 When `false`, no CNAME record will be created.